“Butterflies In Stomach Love” And Other Commonly-Experienced Physical Feelings When You’re In Love

 Other Common Physical Effects Experienced When in Love

-There are plenty of physical symptoms of being in love, and this is because love often releases a ton of chemicals that affect the body.
+There are plenty of physical symptoms of being in love, such as the feeling of butterflies when in love, and this is because love often releases a ton of chemicals that affect the body.
 Some of these physical symptoms often include the following.

 For most people, being in love with someone might feel as though they are on a drug or experiencing a high.
-As such, people will go to great lengths for the ones they love, and may exhibit strange behaviors as a result of experiencing such feelings.
+As such, people will go to great lengths for the ones they are in love with, and may exhibit strange behaviors as a result of experiencing such feelings.
 The reason?
-It turns out that love is very much a drug in its own right.
+It turns out that love or being in love is very much a drug in its own right.

 It turns out that feelings of love affect the same parts of the brain that light up when addictive substances are used, and this happens for a very important reason.
 When experiencing intense romantic love, two sections of the brain are activated, and these two centers are responsible for the association with pleasure and the recognition of pleasurable and life-sustaining activities.
 This means that love fills you with pleasure and joy-inducing chemicals, and encourages you to maintain that attachment, as this was often important for the survival of early humans.